stateio/stateio.github.com/source/_posts/2012-11-09-hacking-letterpress.markdown

 that came out a few weeks ago and quickly became popular enough to take down Apple's GameCenter.
 It's basically a cross between Boggle and Go.
 Players take turns building words from a board of 25 letters.
-Using a letter captures it, and your goal is to score points by capturing your oppenents letters.
+You score points by capturing the letters you play.

-I got pretty addicted to it for a time, but I found that figuring out how to consistently win cured me of my addiction.
+I was very addicted to Letterpress until I figured out how to win consistently.

 ![winning](/assets/images/letterpress/winning.png)